Neural-network analysis of Parton Distribution Functions from Ioffe-time pseudodistributions: Systematic effects

 where $\Sigma$ is the covariance matrix of the data $D$, accounting for the known statistical and systematic uncertainties, and $T\left(\theta\right)$ is the theoretical prediction, function of the model parameters.
 If we assume the presence of unknown systematic effect $\Delta$ affecting the datapoints $D$, Eq.~\eqref{eq:likelihood} can be modified as

 Assuming a Gaussian prior distribution $\mathcal{P}\left(\Delta\right) = \exp\left[-\frac{1}{2}\Delta^T\,\hat{\Sigma}^{-1}\,\Delta\right]$ we can marginalize over $\Delta$ getting

 which defines the relevant likelihood to be minimized.
 Eq.~\eqref{eq:modifiedlikelihood} shows how the presence of unknown systematic effects can be accounted for by introducing in the likelihood an additional contribution to the covariance matrix, denoted by $\hat{\Sigma}$, which defines the prior probability distribution of these systematics.
 Its specific definition is of course arbitrary, and depends on the knowledge of the missing uncertainties we have.
-This Bayesian approach, despite not providing a general method to estimate the missing systematics, allows to include in the analysis the partial information we may have about them.
-It has already been applied in different physical problems, when the data are affected by unknown sources of systematics: in the case of global QCD analysis, in Refs.~\cite{AbdulKhalek:2019bux,AbdulKhalek:2019ihb}, a suitable covariance matrix $\hat{\Sigma}$ was defined by mean of scale variations, in order to take into account the theoretical error due to missing higher orders, while in Ref.~\cite{Bernal:2018cxc} a similar approach was applied to cosmological data.